 Crown of the Head: I can move through this experience in a way that empowers me.

 Side of the Eye: Even though this happened to me, I am not alone.

 Under the Eye: Even with what I feel, I am not alone.

 Crown of the Head: I claim my choices now.

 http://eftuniverse.com/navigation/trauma-abuse-and-ptsd From their disclaimer: “Please note that some of these Trauma and Abuse cases are very severe and of long duration.
 If you have suffered abuse, please don’t read cases that might trigger strong emotions unless you are being counseled by a competent and licensed mental health professional trained in managing trauma.”

 If you have already done some healing work, you might want to visit Project Unbreakable.
-I’ve been encouraged by the recent Project Unbreakable art project.
 The project shows images of men and women holding posters showing the words of their attackers.
 You can look at the pictures and tap as you read them, you can submit your own poster, or you can choose to do something else entirely.
 I find it very healing to see everyone’s picture.

 Photo by Jf Brou